Luther Vose Bell

-Luther Vose Bell, M.D.
-(1806 – February 11, 1862) was one of the thirteen mental hospital superintendents who met in Philadelphia in 1844 to organize the Association of Medical Superintendents of American Institutions for the Insane (AMSAII), now the American Psychiatric Association, and the first medical specialty society in the United States.
+Luther Vose Bell, M.D. (c.
+1806 – February 11, 1862) was one of the thirteen mental hospital superintendents who met in Philadelphia in 1844 to organize the Association of Medical Superintendents of American Institutions for the Insane (AMSAII), now the American Psychiatric Association, and the first medical specialty society in the United States.
 He was also Superintendent of the McLean Asylum near Boston, from 1837 to 1855.

 Early life

 Bell was born in Francestown, New Hampshire, son of state governor and two-term U.S. Senator Samuel Bell.
 With his younger brother John, Bell attended Phillips Academy in Andover, Massachusetts, for a year.
 He then entered Bowdoin College at age 12, and graduated in 1823.
 He moved to New York to study medicine under his older brother, John, and later received a medical degree from Dartmouth College in 1826.
 Because of his youth, he worked in New York in business until 1831, when he returned to Derry, New Hampshire, to establish his medical practice.